alertbox/try-docsify/README.md

 ## Requirements

-The GitHub Quickstart works with:
+The Docsify Quickstart works with:

 - [Docsify latest](https://docsify.js.org/#/cdn?id=latest-version), the magical documentation site generator
 - [Markdown](https://guides.github.com/features/mastering-markdown/), the lightweight and easy-to-use syntax for all forms of writing on GitHub platform
+- [devcontainer](), the development environment on Docker

-You will want to see the [hosted version](https://alertbox.github.io/gh-quickstart/) to have a feel of the most basic level.
+You will want to see the [hosted version](https://alertbox.github.io/vscode-remote-try-docsify/) to have a feel of the most basic level.

 ## Using This Template

-Check out the [quick start guide](https://alertbox.github.io/gh-quickstart/#/quick-start) to get started.
+Check out the [quick start guide](https://alertbox.github.io/vscode-remote-try-docsify/#/quick-start) to get started.

 ## Feedback

-We would love for you to give all sorts of feedback.
-Here are the ways you can [provide feedback](http://alertbox.github.io/gh-quickstart/#/?id=feedback)
+If you have any technical problems with Docsify, you are better off asking Docsify Support directly, since you'll end up getting a much faster response back that way.

 ## Contributing

-There are many ways in which you can participate in the project.
-Please see the document [How to Contribute](CONTRIBUTING.md).
+The official repo to contribute would be [@docsifyjs/docsify](https://github.com/docsifyjs/docsify).

 ## License

-Copyright (c) Alertbox Inc. All rights reserved.
+Copyright &copy; Alertbox Inc. All rights reserved.

 The source code is license under the [MIT License](LICENSE).